 These pages give details about those hard to find and sought after recordings which New Seekers' fans may want to collect, including releases on flexi disc, vinyl, cassette and CD.
 Some of CDs listed feature recordings made by members of the New Seekers before they joined the group.

 The New Seekers' appearance at the Royal Albert Hall in 1972 was recorded and released in the UK as a double album Live at the Royal Albert Hall.
-Highlights of the concert were released in the USA as a single LP titled The History of ... the New Seekers.
-In South Africa the album was released as The New Seekers On Tour.
+Highlights of the concert were released in the USA as a single LP titled The History of... the New Seekers.
+In South Africa a different selection of songs from the same concert was released as an album titled The New Seekers On Tour.

 A "sampler" cassette priced 99p in the UK and just under $2.50 in the States.
 The release of this cassette was announced in Billboard magazine on 19th August 1972: "This Autumn will also see a particularly strong release of cassette product from Polydor and the introduction of a special cassette promotion centered on a unique New Seekers' tape called New Seekers Special...
 None of the 10 tracks included on the tape - which will be released next month on cassette only - are now available on record; in fact seven of the items have never been issued before in any form.
 Among the titles are the three Eurovision Song Contest runners-up to Beg, Steal Or Borrow."
 (Billboard, Vol. 84, No. 34, page 27)